Chapter: Loss of Consciousness

 Loss of consciousness may be caused by syncope (the patient usually recovers within a minute) or may signal the onset of coma.
 Altered mental status: see Impaired Consciousness.

-1. Evaluate the patient using the ABCD scheme (see General Rules of First Aid).
+1. Evaluate the patient using the ABCD scheme.
 Basic life support: see Cardiac Arrest.
 Assess the patient’s response to verbal and tactile stimuli.
 If a pulse is absent, begin cardiopulmonary resuscitation (CPR).
 If available, ask a bystander to call for help (or if in hospital, consider activating the emergency response team).
 Advanced life support: see Cardiac Arrest.

-2. Clear the airway (see Cardiac Arrest; in trauma patients, particularly after head or neck injury, do not tilt the head backwards or in other directions), administer 100% oxygen via a face mask, check the capillary blood glucose level, and establish a peripheral intravenous line (see Peripheral Venous Catheters).
+2. Clear the airway (see Cardiac Arrest; in trauma patients, particularly after head or neck injury, do not tilt the head backwards or in other directions), administer 100% oxygen via a face mask, check the capillary blood glucose level, and establish a peripheral IV line.

 3. Monitor the vital signs.
 If blood pressure is low, administer 1 L crystalloid solution (eg, 0.9% NaCl) or, if not available, elevate the lower limbs to 45 degrees.